 We explained in the Standards and Certification Criteria Interim Final Rule and Final Rule (75 FR 2023 and 75 FR 44597, respectively) that a certified Complete EHR or a combination of certified EHR Modules must include all of the capabilities required by all of the applicable certification criteria to meet the definition of Certified EHR Technology.
-In other words, for purposes of the definition of Certified EHR Technology, a certified Complete EHR and an equivalent combination of certified EHR Modules would have been tested and certified to the same applicable certification criteria.
+In other words, for purposes of the definition of Certified EHR Modules would have been tested and certified to the same applicable certification criteria.
 We noted that if a combination of certified EHR Modules did not include all of the capabilities required by all applicable certification criteria, such a combination would not meet the definition of Certified EHR Technology.